 Insulin is the primary hormone driving all of metabolism and as such it influences the actions of virtually every cell in the body.
 It is for this reason that insulin has sometimes been called the "governor" hormone.
+This is an excellent article explaining some of the science and lists 7 herbs to help manage blood sugar levels.

 Further, according to Dr. Michael Dan Eades and Dr. Mary Dan Eades and others, "Over 20,000 research papers spanning more than three decades implicate the abnormal metabolism of insulin (resulting from long term insulin/blood sugar imbalances - caused by sugar, refined flour, chemical overload, lack of nutrients and presence of other insulin stimulants) to be the root cause of many of the diseases of modern civilization, including obesity, hypertension, osteoporosis, high triglycerides levels, heart disease, diabetes, many cancers and a growing list of other “mystery” disorders popping up in Western cultures and the U.S. in particular."